Near Big Bar in Trinity County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 Marker is missing.
 It was located near 40° 46.854′ N, 123° 7.733′ W. Marker was near Big Bar, California, in Trinity County.
 Marker could be reached from East Fork Road.
-Touch for map.
 The marker is missing.
 The location of the marker was in the ghost town of Helena on East Fork Road, about 1/4 mile from the intersection with California State Route 229.
+Touch for map.
 Marker was in this post office area: Big Bar CA 96010, United States of America.
+Touch for directions.